jefffhaynes/BinarySerializer/README.md

 ### FieldLengthAttribute ###

-FieldLength can be used to either specify bound or constant field length.
-Field lengths can apply to anything that is sizeable; strings, arrays, lists, streams, and even complex objects.
+FieldLength can be used to specify either a bound or a constant field length.
+Field lengths can apply to anything that is sizeable including strings, arrays, lists, streams, and even objects.

+For constant length fields, the serialized field length will always result in the specified length, either by limiting the serialization operation or padding out the result with zeros.
+For bound length fields, the source will be updated with the serialized length.
+Typically source fields are value types such as integers but value converters may also be used to update other types.

 ```c#
 public class MyConstFieldClass